mrodriguezr/Sitecore-10-certification-resources/README.md

 * Step 2: Click Pull items.

 #### Track 5: Automation of Item Packaging and Deployment.
+Packages contain everything a Developer needs to deploy to production.
+To successfully automate item packaging and deployment you will complete the following tasks:
+* Create a package using either Sitecore for Visual Studio or Sitecore CLI,
+* Configure your environment for client credentials authentication, and
+* Install the package into your delivery pipeline.

 ##### Task 1: Create Package Using Sitecore for Visual Studio
-* Add a new Sitecore for Visual Studio Project project
+* Add a new buid Sitecore for Visual Studio Project project.
+MyProject.build
+* Edit the Build Project
+** Go to properties
+** Select the Build Serialized Items Package
+** In the Package Modules section, select Include All Modules ** Save the build project, and then build to create the package.

 Create a Package Using Sitecore CLI (Theoretical)
 * Step 1: Go to your project folder where your sitecore.json is located.